UoBSat/Outreach/README.md

 $ sudo modprobe v4l2loopback
 $ sudo thermapp
 ```
+### GUI start
-Now leave this process and open a new terminal and run:
+Now leave the thermapp process and open a new terminal and run:

 ```
 $ cd /Outreach